Immigration Act of 1965

 The bill passed overwhelmingly with bipartisan support.
 It passed the Senate 76-18 and the House 320 to 70.
 President Johnson signed the bill into law on October 3, 1965.

-The authors of the bill claimed that the effect of the bill will be small.
-They believed it would not have a large impact on American demographics.
+The authors of the bill claimed that the effect of the law would be small.
+They believed it would not have a significant impact on American demographics.
 They were wrong.
 Over the period of time, the bill changed the nature of immigration.
-As a result of the bill, immigration from Asia and South America soon exceeded the immigrants from Western Europe.
+As a result of the law, immigration from Asia and South America soon exceeded the immigrants from Western Europe.
 Over time the number of immigrants was also increased as well.
 The result over the decades was a significant change in American demography.